Matrix Decomposition and Applications: Other Forms, Connecting Eigenvalue Decomposition*

-This implies the idempotency and orthogonality of $\bA_i$'s.
-We also notice that $\sum_{i=1}^{n}\bA_i = \bP\bP^{-1}=\bI$, that is the additivity of $\bA_i$'s.
-The rank-additivity of the $\bA_i$'s is trivial since $rank(\bA_i)=1$ for all $i\in \{1,2,\ldots, n\}$. \end{proof} The decomposition is highly related to the Cochran's theorem and its application in the distribution theory of linear models \citep{lu2021numerical,lu2021rigorous}.

-\begin{theoremHigh}[Spectral Decomposition: The Third Form] A \textbf{simple matrix} $\bA \in \real^{n\times n}$ with $k$ distinct eigenvalues can be factored as a sum of a set of idempotent matrices
+This confirms both the idempotency and orthogonality of the matrices $\bA_i$.
+Moreover, we have $\sum_{i=1}^{n}\bA_i = \bP\bP^{-1}=\bI$, which verifies their additivity.
+Finally, the rank-additivity property holds trivially because $\rank(\bA_i)=1$ for all $i\in \{1,2,\ldots, n\}$. \end{proof} This form of the decomposition is closely related to \textit{Cochran's theorem} and is widely used in the distribution theory of linear models \citep{lu2021numerical,lu2021rigorous}.
+Going further, suppose we have $k$ distinct eigenvalues.
+Then we have the following result. \begin{theoremHigh}[Spectral decomposition: the third form] For a \textbf{simple matrix} $\bA \in \real^{n\times n}$ \textbf{with $k$ distinct eigenvalues}, it can be expressed as a weighted sum of a set of idempotent matrices: